oleg-shilo/shell-x/README.md

 Unfortunately creation and customization context menus were always a pain point.
 The problem is that Windows implements explorer context menus as so called _Shell Extensions_.
 They are a heavy weight COM servers that is not trivial to implement.
 And what is even more important they are components that must be rebuild/recompiled every time user wants to change the menu structure or the associated menu action.
 And this in turn dramatically affects the user adoption of context menus as an operating system feature.

-Interestingly enough Windows has introduces an alternative light way for managing very specific context menu - "Send to".
+Interestingly enough Windows has introduced an alternative light way for managing very specific context menu - "Send to".

 ![image](images/send_to.png)